RamNikhil22/ram.github.io/README.md

+I use this website: https://ramnikhilrn.github.io/ for testing web pages.
+Presently this html pages gives the output as below shown.
+Thank you
-This html page to wish you special person.
+Use Index html page to wish you special person.

 Check the Output.